 4 ways Brooke is bringing water to communities

 Water holds immense value.
 Every day, people use water in a variety of ways, including drinking, agriculture, hygiene, sanitation, and health care.
 Water resources can be very precious in low-income communities that rely on working equines.
-To mark World Water Day, here are four examples of how Brooke is helping to promote the importance of fresh water and improving access.
+Here are four examples of how Brooke is helping to promote the importance of fresh water and improving access.

 1. Changing perceptions in a remote Pakistan coal mine